Courses for the doctoral programme in development and regeneration

 COVID-19 RELATED INFORMATION

-The government has extended its order to authorities to take further measures to increase the proportion of people working remotely.
-The President’s decision on prioritising only certain educational activities on campus has been updated.
+Decision on planning for on-campus and online teaching extended to 6 June 2021.
 You can find the new recommendations as usual on the COVID-19 resource hub along with information on how to act to help reduce the spread of infection.

 Consequences of the COVID-19 pandemic on KI’s doctoral education